Our experts have ranked 150+ telescopes

 The Optical Tube of Orion Starblast 90

-Unusually, this scope has a lens cap that remains attached when it is taken off of the front.
+Unusually, StarBlast 90 has a lens cap that remains attached when it is taken off of the front.
 Holding on by a tiny strip of plastic, it’s only a matter of time before it breaks and leaves your cap on the ground, and quite possibly on snow or wet grass.

-Lastly, the telescope attaches to its tripod with a standard ¼ 20 threaded hole, meaning it’s possible to easily install it on a photo tripod, or bolt a dovetail on to attach it to a real quality astronomical mount (not that that would likely be worthwhile).
+Lastly, the telescope optical tube attaches to its tripod with a standard ¼ 20 threaded hole, meaning it’s possible to easily install it on a photo tripod or bolt a dovetail on to attach it to a real-quality astronomical mount (not that I would consider it to be worthwhile).

 Reviewing the Starblast 90’s Accessories

-The included Kellners seem to be mostly plastic and lower in quality than the kit Kellners often supplied with many inexpensive telescopes.
-They have a rather narrow field of view (less than 50 degrees) and seemingly internal reflection issues.
-Despite this, Orion actually makes a point in their advertising to brag about their supposed quality, calling them “quality Kellner eyepieces (not cheapie ‘H’ eyepieces like with most other brands)” when in truth they are not quality and are only slightly better than the Huygens eyepieces included with some of the really cheap scopes on the market.
+Despite this, Orion actually makes a point in their advertising to brag about their supposed quality, calling them “quality Kellner eyepieces (not cheapie ‘H’ eyepieces like with most other brands)”.
+In truth, they are not of high quality and are only slightly better than the Huygens eyepieces included with some of the really cheap scopes on the market.

 The Mount’s Capabilities